pivotal/docs-tap/workloads/web.hbs.md

 # Using web workloads

-This topic tells you how to use the `web` workload type.
+This topic tells you how to use the `web` workload type in Tanzu Application Platform (commonly known as TAP).

 The `web` workload is a good match for modern web applications that store state in external databases and follow the [12-factor principles](https://12factor.net).